sergeyk/vislab/tasks.md

     : launched oct29 1800 (collection names are given in run_experiment.py)
     - [x] sync up all pascal models to flapjack and then push them out to all machines
 - [x] sync up results on all datasets such that local mongo has up to date info
-    - [ ] load aesthetic results
+    - [x] load aesthetic results

+oct 30
-- [ ] develop method for loading the result pred_dfs for multiple classes and writing them back out as features PICK UP HERE: gotta match the order of decaf feature
+- [x] develop method for loading the result pred_dfs for multiple classes and writing them back out as features
-- [ ] test and launch quadratic expansion with content classifiers experiments
+- [ ] implement, test, and launch quadratic expansion with content classifiers experiments : don't forget to divide number of passes by 2 when quadratic is enabled
+    - launch cluster experiments
 - [ ] generate the content-style co-occurrence matrix
 - [ ] get image similarity website going again with all features and datasets
+- [ ] try style features for the ava aesthetic prediction task

+## Next

 Features
-- whitened HOG feature (wrap Jon's code) [.5 day]
+- whitened HOG feature (wrap Jon's code)
-- portrait and landscape classifiers [.25 day]
+- portrait and landscape classifiers

-Datasets
-- add 2 more styles to Flickr set for total of 20

 Experiments
-- store bit_precision in the results table somewhere. can definetely influence performance!
+- store bit_precision in the results table somewhere.

 Image search demo
     - get flickr tags for the flickr set